mavlink/MAVSDK-Swift/README.md

 ### Get framework using carthage

-To use this framework, add this to your `Cartfile`:
+To use this framework, add the following to your `Cartfile`:

 ```
 github "Dronecode/DronecodeSDK-Swift" "master"